 Adventures with the four pistol case from Cedar Mill Fine Firearms

 I had the opportunity to test out the four pistol case from Cedar Mill Fine Firearms.
-In this article, I will talk about my experience with this case and give a scored review.
+In this article, I will talk about my experience with this waterproof gun case and give a scored review.
 If you would like to see the video of the testing, visit our Waterproof 4 pistol case by Cedar Mill Fine Firearms video.

 Looking at the case, I was a little skeptical as to if it would actually hold four pistols.
 I decided to pull four Sig’s out of my safe and see.
 This case easily held my P220 full size, my P320 X5 full size, my P320 compact and my P320 carry.
 All four pistols fit in the case and still had plenty of room so that they were not going to rub against each other or the sides of the case.
 I decided to lay the guns in the case instead of using the pick and pluck to fit them.
 This gives me the most freedom in testing but arguably the least amount of protection.

-Next, I was curious about how much weight it could withstand.
+Next, I was curious about how much weight this hard pistol case could withstand.
 I am six foot two inches tall and 280 lbs, so naturally, I stood on the case.
 I first stood on the corners, which are the strongest part of a box or case, and it had no problem holding me.
 If the corners are the strongest part of a box or case, the weakest part is naturally the middle.
 Next, I stood in the middle of the case with one foot.
 The top flexed a little but no creaks or cracks, but once again, it held me with no problem.
 Being ever more curious, I bounced on the case a little (not jumping) and there were no signs of failure.

 By the way, I stood on the case for over ten minutes as I was writing and no signs of failure.
 However, when I did open the case, it was under a little bit of a vacuum.
 This is definately one tough hard pistol case.

 I’ve never had a desire to stand on my old case, but for the sake of curiosity, I decided to try it.
 It creaked and flexed a bit, making me not want to stand on it long.